aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 This code outputs `10` to the console and returns `nil`, because

-1. the local variable `n`  initialized in `line 1` to the integer object `10` is no reassigned later in the program.
+1. the local variable `n`  initialized in `line 1` to the integer object `10` is not reassigned later in the program.
 2. the local variable `n` is passed in as an argument to the `puts` method
 3. Hence, the output is `10` and return value is `nil`.